Royal Bank of Canada is one of the two largest banks in Canada, with around CAD 2... Show more

 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full disclaimer.

-Following a 3-day Advance, the price is estimated to grow further.
-Considering data from situations where RY advanced for three days, in of 353 cases, the price rose further within the following month.
+Moving higher for three straight days is viewed as a bullish sign.
+Keep an eye on this stock for future growth.
+Considering data from situations where RY advanced for three days, in of 354 cases, the price rose further within the following month.
 The odds of a continued upward trend are .

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating very strong sales and a profitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.